ye-kyaw-thu/tools/python/example-usages.md

 positional arguments:
-  inputFile             input filename of the CSV file string1_field         field number of String1 in the CSV file string2_field         field number of String2 in the CSV file
+  inputFile             input filename of the CSV file string1_field         field number of String1 in the CSV file, default=1 string2_field         field number of String2 in the CSV file, default=2

 optional arguments:
   -h, --help            show this help message and exit